I'm Retiring at 67 With $2.6 Million, Most of Which Is in a Traditional IRA. I'm Worried About RMDs and Taxes. What Should I Do?

 Why does the IRS impose RMDs on traditional retirement plans?
 As Mark Steber, chief tax officer at Jackson Hewitt Tax Services, explains, "They want you to enjoy some of that money, but more importantly, they want the taxes from that money."

-If you don't like the idea of facing RMDs in the future, there may be a way to largely get out of them.
+If you don't like the idea of facing RMDs in the future, there might be a way to largely get out of them.
 But it's important to proceed with caution.

 Consider a Roth conversion carefully

 If you don't want to deal with RMDs in retirement, the Roth conversion is a legitimate strategy, Steber says.
-And the coming years may be an optimal time to do that conversion.
+The coming years might be an optimal time to do that conversion.

 "If you're in that retirement income valley, and your income and tax rate go down substantially, that gives you the opportunity to take some of that retirement money and dump it into a Roth," he explains.

 But, Steber says, you have to know what your total tax bracket is before rushing into Roth conversions.
-At age 67, you may be receiving Social Security or working a side hustle, both of which could affect your tax bracket.
-So it's important to look at the big picture.
+At age 67, you might be receiving Social Security or working a side hustle, both of which could affect your tax bracket.
+It's important to look at the big picture.

 Robin Lovely, founder at The Women's Advisory Group, agrees that a Roth conversion could be a smart move in this situation.
 But she cautions against rushing into a major conversion at once.